 In the majority of cases, this is going to affect the premiums you are going to pay.
 You do not have a clean driving record because of this.

-After the three-year period is up this offence will be removed from your record and the insurance companies will no longer see it.
+After the three-year period is up this offense will be removed from your record and the insurance companies will no longer see it.

-If your driver’s licence is suspended then it will remain for three years on the record from the time it is reinstated.
+If your driver’s license is suspended then it will remain for three years on the record from the time it is reinstated.